 Sketch

-Sketch is a module providing CSS-in-Gleam in its simpler form.
-Sketch does not try to add complicated API on top of CSS.
-If you have CSS knowledge, you’ll feel right at home, with all the niceties offered by Sketch, i.e. type-checking of sizes and push-to-browser stylesheets of your classes, as well as SSR support.
+Sketch provides CSS support in Gleam in its simpler — yet complete — form.
+Sketch does not add complicated API on top of CSS.
+If you have CSS knowledge, you’ll feel right at home, with all the niceties offered by Sketch, i.e. type-checking of dimensions and push-to-browser stylesheets of your classes, as well as SSR support or CSS files generation.

 Sketch supports both runtime of Gleam, and will let you write your CSS without over-thinking about it.
 Let Sketch handle the hard task for you of CSS caching, generation and pushing it in the browser.
 Sketch do the right choices for you, to maximise performance in the browser and on BEAM.